-Another tip is to remove a branch back to another branch that is 1/3 of its size.
+Another tip is to remove a branch back to another branch that is one of its size.
 This will prevent unsightly stubs and restore the size and appearance of the ficus.
 Cut at a slant away from the node or secondary branch.

-If you have a damaged ficus with lots of dead growth, prune away no more than 1/3 of the material.
+If you have a damaged ficus with lots of dead growth, prune away no more than one-third of the material.
 You can cut more off later as the plant recovers.
 The best time to try this sort of pruning is after the plant has started re-sprouting so you can ensure that you are not removing recovered material.

 In the meantime, give the tree lots of TLC and cross your fingers.